alphagov/pp-puppet/development/README.md

 ## Running apps

 - SSH on to the machine with `vagrant ssh`
-- Change to the development directory with `cd /var/apps/pp-development`
+- Change to the development directory with `cd /var/apps/pp-puppet/development`
 - Start the apps individually with `bowl backdrop_read` or `bowl spotlight`, or all together with `bowl performance`
   - The `bowl` command uses groups from the `Pinfile`, which runs commands from the `Procfile`

 ## Routing from your local machine to your VM

-This only works **if your platform is OSX**.
+This only works **if your platform is OS X**.

 Each app runs on its own local port ie 3038, 3039, 3057.
 From inside the VM you can access apps directly at `localhost:3038`.
 If you install [vagrant-dns](https://github.com/BerlinVagrant/vagrant-dns/), you can access the VM from the host through `perfplat.dev` subdomains, i.e `www.perfplat.dev` or `spotlight.perfplat.dev`.